-FIRST Tech Challenge (FTC) League Meet
+FIRST Tech Challenge (FTC) Event Hosting

-In 2019, the AdamBots hosted and ran Michigan's first-ever FTC League Meet!
+In 2019, the AdamBots hosted and ran Michigan's first-ever FTC League Meet.
 We cooperated with FRC Teams 201 and 5436 to set up before and clean up after the event as part of Rochester United Robotics.
 Our team also provided volunteers for queueing and other event functions.
-By running this event, we hope to develop the infrastructure of FIRST in Michigan to support the growth of FTC.